-Anyone who tells you that trading options are as easy it is trading stocks is lying to you.
+Anyone who tells you that trading options is as easy as trading stocks is lying to you.
 That said, almost everything about options is different from trading stocks.
 Even the bid vs. ask spread can be confusing if you don’t know what you are searching for.

 Not every stock is optionable and not every stock that is optionable is worth trading.
 You see, liquidity plays a significant factor in any options trade you place and if you don’t understand this concept, it could end up costing you.